hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ### Who should go next into controlled quarantine?

-- high probability of existing immunization acquired with least symptoms
+- high probability of existing immunity acquired with least symptoms

 ### And then?